Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: DM halo-SMBH Coevolution Model

 Now we show the results of the SMBH mass growth in our model.
-Figure \ref{fig:HaloBHz6_359} represents the initial mass relation between the masses of DM halos and SMBHs at $z=6$ with different power-law indexes in our calculations.
+Figure \ref{fig:HaloBHz6_108} represents the initial mass relation between the masses of DM halos and SMBHs at $z=6$ with different power-law indexes in our calculations.
 The mass distribution of DM halos is obtained from the procedure we have described above.
 Then we assigned SMBHs to DM halos at $z=6$, following Equation~\eqref{init_powerlaw}.
 For comparison, we also plot the observed mass relation between DM halos and SMBHs at $z=6$ and $z=0$ as in red and gray dots, respectively.
-We also represent the local mass relation reported in~\cite{ferrarese2002beyond} as the black dotted line.
-Some of the DM halo masses among observed DM halo-SMBH systems are larger than $10^{12}~M_\odot$ at $z=6$.
-Such heavier DM halos are rare objects in the Press-Schechter mass function and are not found in our simulation.
-The main mass range of DM halos in our simulations is less than $10^{12}~M_\odot$.
+We also represent the local mass relation reported in~\cite{2002ApJ...578...90F} as the black dotted line.
+Some of the DM halo masses among observed DM halo-SMBH systems are larger than $10^{12}~M_\odot$ at $z=6$, while the main mass range of DM halos in our simulations is less than $10^{12}~M_\odot$.

-Figure~\ref{fig:HaloBHz0} tells us the resultant mass relation between DM halos and SMBHs at $z=0$ from the initial relation in Figure~\ref{fig:HaloBHz6_359}.
+Figure~\ref{fig:HaloBHz0} tells us the resultant mass relation between DM halos and SMBHs at $z=0$ from the initial relation in Figure~\ref{fig:HaloBHz6_108}.
 In the left panel of Figure~\ref{fig:HaloBHz0}, we show the dependence on the power-law index~$n$ with the fiducial $M_{\rm lim}$.
-Although all of DM halo mass is below $10^{12}~M_\odot$ at $z=6$ initially, they evolve through the mergers and accretions in our simulations.
-And the resultant mass range expands to $10^{14}~M_\odot$ at $z=0$.
-SMBHs also evolve only through the major mergers of DM halos with $P>0.3$.
-Relatively, larger DM halos have a larger possibility to experience a major merger than smaller DM halos and larger DM halos tend to host larger SMBHs.
-As a result, larger SMBHs exclusively have mass growth, while the mass of smaller SMBHs hardly grows.
-Accordingly the mass relation between DM halos and SMBHs becomes steeper as the universe evolves.
-We find out that $n=1.0$, $1.4$ and $1.8$ at $z=6$ shift to $1.3$, $1.6$ and $1.9$ at $z=0$, respectively.
-In our models, a smaller power-law index leads to the effective mass growth of SMBHs on the large mass side.
+Although all of DM halo mass is below $10^{12} M_\odot$ at $z=6$ initially, they evolve through the mergers and accretions in each timestep.
+Resultantly, the mass range of DM halos expands to $10^{14} M_\odot$ at $z=0$.
+On the other hand, the SMBH mass grows only through the major mergers of DM halos with $P>0.3$ in our model.
+Therefore, the mass growth rate of SMBH is lower than that of DM halo.
+Because of the slower mass growth of SMBH, the power-law index $n$ in the mass relation between DM halos and SMBHs becomes small as the redshift goes down.
+We find out that $n=1.0$, $1.4$, and $1.8$ at $z=6$ shift to $0.9$, $1.1$, and $1.3$ at $z=0$, respectively.
+The more effective growth is required to maintain the larger power-law index.
+As a result, the difference of the power-law indices from $z=6$ and $z=0$ becomes larger for the steeper initial power-law index at z=6.

 In the lower panel of Figure~\ref{fig:HaloBHz0}, we plot the mass relations for different $M_{\rm lim}$.
 In contrast to $n$, the difference of $M_{\rm lim}$ does not affect the evolution of the mass relation.
 Although changing $M_{\rm lim}$ just modifies the total SMBH mass, it does not change the mass dependence of the SMBH mass growth.